 ABET Engineering Accreditation

-Our eight undergraduate engineering programs in aerospace systems engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, corrosion engineering, and mechanical engineering are all accredited by the Engineering Accreditation Commission of ABET.
+Our eight undergraduate engineering programs in aerospace systems engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, corrosion engineering, electrical and computer engineering, and mechanical engineering are all accredited by the Engineering Accreditation Commission of ABET.

 ABET is a specialized accreditor that accredits college and university programs in applied and natural science, computing, engineering and engineering technology.
 With ABET accreditation, students, parents, employers, and the community can be confident that a program meets the quality standards that produce graduates prepared to enter a global workforce.
 Accreditation matters.
 Learn why.